isabella232/bas-style-kit/README.md

 ### tasks to re-implement

-* Clean (clean all files in dist and docs/dist [or documentation/end-users/dist equivalent])

 * jshint
 * jscs
 * concat (all of the individual bootstrap JS plugins into the un-minified bootstrap.js file [if we have our own JS files])